Chuckos/Books-and-Courses/Books.md

-# Books
+# Books And Podcasts

-List of books that I have read and highly recommend to other people.
-The books I have listed have been very influential on my career and has helped me become a better tester, manager and leader.
+List of books or podcasts that I have read or listened to which I would highly recommend to other people.
+The books or podcasts I have listed have been very influential on my career and has helped me become a better tester, quality engineer, manager and leader.

 ## QA
 * [Agile Testing (Lisa Crispin & J Gregory)](https://www.amazon.co.uk/Agile-Testing-Practical-Addison-Wesley-Signature/dp/0321534468/ref=sr_1_1?ie=UTF8&qid=1485771895&sr=8-1&keywords=agile+testing)